 .XXX

 One of the most destructive elements in today’s world that has escalated the sin of sexual lust is the internet.
 Never before has it been so easy to find and view pornographic material.
-In fact, the average age when children first see porn is now 11 years old.
+In fact, the average age when children first see porn is now between 9 and 11 years old.

-If you have children, or know someone who does, one resource I can strongly recommend is The Ultimate Guide to Keeping Your Kids Safe Online.
-You’re not going to shield your children from things like this, but equipping them is going to require your own preparation.
+If you have children, or know someone who does, one resource I can strongly recommend is Covenant Eyes for families (affiliate link).
+You’re not going to shield your children from things like this, but equipping them is going to require your own preparation and diligence.

 Let me say that the abundant availability of pornography is creating a generation of sexual junkies.
 This is leaving a path of broken lives and wrecked marriages in its wake like nothing we’ve seen before.